-To fit the frequency distribution, you have to specify that the distribution be plotted as an XY plot, so the bin centers are X values (and not just row labels).
+To fit the frequency distribution, you have to specify that the distribution be plotted as an XY graph, not a Column or Grouped graph, so the bin centers are X values (and not just row labels).
 Then click Analyze, choose nonlinear regression, and choose the Gaussian family of equations and then the Gaussian model.